archlinux/archlinux-docker/README.md

      image, allowing for malicious actors to inject packages (via, for example, a man-in-the-middle).
 In order to create an lsign-key run `pacman-key --init` on the first execution, but be careful to not redistribute that key.⚠️⚠️⚠️
 >>>

 ## Building your own image

-[This repository](https://gitlab.archlinux.org/archlinux/archlinux-docker) contains all scripts and files needed to create a Docker image for Arch Linux.
+[This repository](https://gitlab.archlinux.org/archlinux/archlinux-docker) contains all scripts and files needed to create an OCI image for Arch Linux.

 ### Dependencies
 Install the following Arch Linux packages: